Shpinkso/my_project/readme.md

 I'm going to be trying to create a Haiku checker, which is a cyberdojo challenge I give to interview candidates... so I ought to make sure I can do it myself (I've done it once before in plain C).

 I'm trying to use lessons learned from reading the first chapters of "Clean Code" - specifically, making the code readable.
+THIS IS NOT OPTIMISED FOR EFFICIENCY!! =D I'm interested in where a suitable line is (if there is one) between optimised code and readable code.
+"Clean Code" suggests that the compiler will optimise everything for you... so we're going full-guns readable with terrible/non existent manual optimisation (an object for every charactor?
+Yes please!)

 This, in a nutshell, means: well named variables and small 'do one thing' functions.